Todiguide guide turistiche della Regione Umbria 389 424 62 62

 Barbara and Brian at home

-The house is not a museum: they still love to come to Todi, spending here some weeks in September, while during the rest of the year they are based in New York City.
+The house should not be consider a museum: Barbara and Brian loved to come to Todi in September, spending here some weeks, enjoying the typical relaxing athmosphere of the small Italian town and tasting the local delicacies!
+During the rest of the year they were based in New York City.

-They bought the house in 1975 and, starting from 1977, Brian is going on painting the house; since his work is not yet over after more than 30 years, he calls it “my work in progress”!
+They purchased the house in 1975 and, starting from 1977, Brian went on painting the house every time they were back to town…piece after piece, painting after painting; but since after more than 30 years his work was not yet over, he used to call it “my work in progress”!

-O’Doherty created his alter ego, Patrick Ireland, in 1972 as a protest against the Bloody Sunday (Derry, Ireland).
-As a recognition of the progress for peace in Ireland, he took a step back in 2008, letting the alter ego die and setting up his burial cerimony in the garden of the Museum for Modern Art in Dublin.
+O’Doherty created his alter ego, Patrick Ireland, in 1972 as a protest against the sadly famous Bloody Sunday (Derry, Ireland).
+As a recognition of the progress for peace in Ireland, he took a step back in 2008: he let his alter ego die and set up his burial cerimony in the garden of the Museum for Modern Art in Dublin.
+The tombstone is still visible in the garden.

 IMG 1599